Geo-Python-2023/Exercise-1/README.md

+_Dear students!
+Please also fill in the **Geo-Python/AutoGIS pre-course survey: https://elomake.helsinki.fi/lomakkeet/106368/lomake.html**.
+Your responses will help shape how we teach this fall._

 # Exercise 1: Cooking up some Python

 In the “Taste of Python” lesson this week we have learned a few basic things in Python.
 Now you get your chance to demonstrate your skills.